manaschaturvedi/machine-learning-notes/Support Vector Machines (SVM)/svm.md

 In geometry, a hyperplane is a subspace whose dimension is one less than that of its ambient space.
 If a space is 3-dimensional then its hyperplanes are the 2-dimensional planes, while if the space is 2-dimensional, its hyperplanes are the 1-dimensional lines.

 We would also prefer that the hyperplane separates positive examples from negative ones with the largest margin.
 The margin is the distance between the closest examples of two classes, as defined by the decision boundary.
 A large margin contributes to a better generalization, that is how well the model will classify new examples in the future.
-Hence, SVM is also known as a 'large margin classifier'.
+Hence, SVM is also known as a 'large margin' or 'discriminative' classifier.

+SVM finds an optimal hyperplane which helps in classifying new data points.

 The constraint that we aim to satisfy in SVM is this: